But what if your kids are sick?

-The bad news: Doctors in countries throughout the world continue to ignore the compelling scientific research against acetaminophen and the link between Tylenol and SIDS deaths.
-Conventional doctors continue to recommend it to moms and pregnant women despite the fact that the science demonstrates that frequent use just isn’t safe.
+Conventional doctors continue to recommend it to moms and pregnant women, despite the fact that the science demonstrates that frequent use just isn’t safe.

-As Duke University research scientist, William Parker, Ph.D., told me yesterday, “If acetaminophen had gone through today’s standards of testing, it never would have been approved for use with babies because it causes permanent neurodevelopmental problems when administered at therapeutic levels to newborn laboratory animals.”
+As former Duke University research scientist, William Parker, Ph.D., told me recently, “If acetaminophen had gone through today’s standards of testing, it never would have been approved for use with babies because it causes permanent neurodevelopmental problems when administered at therapeutic levels to newborn laboratory animals.”

 Translation: Tylenol causes irreversible brain damage in baby rats.
 And may be doing the same in baby humans.
-Doctors who are paying attention, like this Yale-trained M.D. and this Dartmouth-trained one, recommend you never use it again.
-Acetaminophen is most likely a causative agent in the rise of autism.
+Doctors who are paying attention, like this Yale-trained M.D. and this Dartmouth-trained one (aka my co-author), recommend you never use it again.
+Why?
+Because acetaminophen is likely a causative agent in the rise of autism.

 So what do you give your kids instead of Tylenol?

 Glad you asked.